matthew-brett/mcpmark/README.md

 * `cd homework1`
 * Download submissions (`.zip` files for multiple notebook submission, `.ipynb` files for single notebook submission).
 Download some directory e.g.
   `submissions` in current directory.
 There should be one `.zip` file per student in the case of multiple notebook submissions, or one `.ipynb` file per student in case of single submissions.
 * Download Canvas marks CSV file to this (`homework1`) directory.
-* Edit `assign_config.yaml` --- see `docs` for an example.
+* Edit `assign_config.yaml` --- see `doc/` for an example.
 Use the `components` field to name and define components.
 Each component corresponds to one notebook, so there will be one component for single notebook submissions, and multiple component for multiple notebook submissions.